replicatedhq/replicated-docs/docs/enterprise/monitoring-external-prometheus.md

 ## Prerequisite

-Before you can consume Prometheus metrics in Kubernetes installer clusters externally, ensure that firewall rules on all nodes in the cluster allow TCP traffic on port 30900.
+Before you can consume Prometheus metrics in Kubernetes installer clusters externally, ensure that firewall rules on all nodes in the cluster allow inbound TCP traffic on port 30900.

 ## Consume Metrics from External Services